Centura Health has more experts in more places throughout the region. Start your health journey by finding the right one for you.

 Sleep study tests require an overnight stay in a private, beautifully-decorated room.
 You may bring your own sleep clothing, pillow and personal items for a comfortable stay.
 If you are being evaluated as part of a daytime study, meals will be provided.

-Upon arriving at the Sleep Disorder Center, your technician will show you to your room, ask you some questions and explain the procedure.
+Upon arriving at the Sleep Disorders Center at Littleton Adventist Hospital, your technician will show you to your room, ask you some questions and explain the procedure.
 The technician will apply devices to monitor brain waves (EEG), respiratory flow and effort, oxygen levels, muscle tone, leg movements, snoring, heart rate (EKG) and eye movements.
 The sleep study is completely painless.
 Data is collected as you sleep and reviewed by a sleep physician.
 Results are also sent to your referring physician and a treatment plan is established on an individual basis.

-Sleep studies we perform at the Littleton Sleep Disorder Center:
+Sleep studies we perform at the Sleep Disorders Center:

 Contact us with questions or to schedule an appointment, 303-738-2570.